neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 ### Initialize a New Project

-1. Log in to the Neon console and navigate to the [Projects](https://console.neon.tech/projects) section.
+1. Log in to the Neon Console and navigate to the [Projects](https://console.neon.tech/projects) section.

 2. Click **New Project** to create a new project.